-ON THIS PAGE: You will find information about the number of people who are diagnosed with soft-tissue sarcoma each year.
+ON THIS PAGE: You will find information about the estimated number of people who will be diagnosed with soft-tissue sarcoma each year.
 You will also read general information on surviving the disease.
-Remember, survival rates depend on several factors.
+Remember, survival rates depend on several factors, and no 2 people with cancer are the same.
 Use the menu to see other pages.

 Sarcomas are described as being localized, locally advanced, or metastatic when they are first found.

 Localized means the tumor is only in 1 area of the body.

 Locally advanced means the tumor involves or attaches to nearby tissues or organs.
 This often means it is not possible to remove the tumor because of its location, size, or the organs it involves.

 Metastatic means the sarcoma has spread to parts of the body far away from where the sarcoma started.

 This page includes information on how often sarcomas show up as localized, locally advanced, or metastatic.
 In addition, there is information on survival rates for each situation.
 This information applies for sarcomas in general and may not apply to a specific type of sarcoma.
 Talk with your health care team for more information regarding your specific diagnosis.

 What is the survival rate for soft-tissue sarcoma?

 There are different types of statistics that can help doctors evaluate a person’s chance of recovery from sarcoma.
 These are called survival statistics.
 A specific type of survival statistic is called the relative survival rate.
 It is often used to predict how having cancer may affect life expectancy.
 Relative survival rate looks at how likely people with sarcoma are to survive for a certain amount of time after their initial diagnosis or start of treatment compared to the expected survival of similar people without this cancer.